-- About Me -I am an Assistant Professor in the Department of Physics & Astronomy at the College of Charleston.
+- About Me -I am an Associate Professor in the Department of Physics & Astronomy at the College of Charleston.
 My main research focus is the direct imaging of extrasolar planets and circumstellar disks.
-I also work on developing novel image processing tools for astronomical and medical imaging applications.
+I also work on developing novel image processing tools for both astronomical and medical imaging applications.
 I received my B.A. from Pomona College and my M.S. and Ph.D. from Cornell University.
 You may find more information by clicking on the links on the left, and reading about some of my research progress below.

 My Research: recent discoveries

 The above frames show new extrasolar planets discovered by collaborators and me using infrared imaging on the Subaru 8-meter Telescope in Mauna Kea, Hawaii.
 The left tile displays a 'Super-Jupiter' orbiting around the high mass star Kappa Andromedae.
-The planet was first identified by CofC students Thea Kozakis and Laura Stevens.
-The discovery represents the most massive star ever known to harbor an extrasolar planet, and is published in Carson et al. (2013, Astrophysical Journal, 764, 183).
+The Super-Jupiter was first identified by CofC students Thea Kozakis and Laura Stevens.
+The discovery represents the most massive star ever known to show evidence of 'normal' planet formation, and is published in Carson et al. (2013, Astrophysical Journal, 764, 183).
 The tile on the right shows the newly discovered planet GJ 504 b, orbiting around its Sun-like parent star.
 The Jupiter-like planet is the lowest mass and coldest temperature planet ever imaged around a Sun-like star.
 The discovery is published in Kuzuhara, ..., Carson, et al. (2013, Astrophysical Journal, 774, 11).